 Eating and drinking during competition

-During a match lasting less than 1 hour water is an appropriate fluid choice.
-Games of longer during may require sports drink as a source of carbohydrate as well as fluid.
+For a match lasting less than 1 hour water or electrolyte drinks are appropriate.
+Longer games may require sports drink as a source of carbohydrate plus fluid.
 Alternatively, carbohydrate rich, easy to digest snacks such as fruit, cereal bars or sports bars can help to top up muscle glycogen (fuel) stores.

 - Muesli or nut bars